Raptyyy/vr-guide/README.md

 		</a>
 	</div>
 </div>

+If you have anything useful to add to the guide or see a mistake, feel free to make an [issue here](https://github.com/Raptyyy/vr-guide/issues) and I will correct it.

 ## Prerequisites
 - Non-pirated copy of Assetto Corsa (Pirated copies do not get any support or help in the CSP discord)